cobrowseio/cobrowse-docs-gitbook/agent-side-integrations/crm-helpdesk-integrations/microsoft-dynamics-365.md

 4. Toggle the **Co-browse** feature on and select **Cobrowse.io** as the provider.

-Note that to use the Cobrowse user feature with the Dynamics live chat widget, you must integrate the [Cobrowse SDK](../../sdk-installation/web.md) into the webpage where the widget is hosted.
+Note that to use the Cobrowse user feature with the Customer Service live chat widget, you must integrate the [Cobrowse SDK](../../sdk-installation/web.md) into the webpage where the widget is hosted.

 ### Enabling Cobrowse for other channel types